 Prior to joining Greenleaf, Keerror worked as a Business Operations Analyst for the Federal Consulting Group.
 Additionally, she held various customer service and administrative positions.

 Keerror earned her Bachelor of Arts degree in Sociology from Boston College in Chesnut Hill, Mass.
 What inspires Keeeror?
 “Hearing other people’s life stories inspires me because it reinforces my belief that there isn’t one path to our destination.
 We will all get there in our own timing, in our own way.”

 As Training Coordinator, Kelly Mack is part of Greenleaf’s team that is serving USAID’s Office of Office of Foreign Disaster Assistance (OFDA) training unit.
-Kelly provides support to the training team, schedules and arranges logistics for training courses, maintains the learning management system (LMS), and assists OFDA learners with the LMS and course registration.
+Using proven methodologies and technologies, she works with client stakeholders to develop and facilitate customized trainings to serve a range of staff learning needs for OFDA employees.

 In addition to his responsibilities at Greenleaf, Kyle also currently serves as an aviation officer in the U.S. Army National Guard.
 Prior to joining Greenleaf, he worked as a Learning and Development Specialist for Goodwill Industries of the Valleys and was a substitute teacher for middle and high school students.